miamya/datastructure-algorithm/README.md

-# for university data structure and algorithm assignments
+# For data structure and algorithm class assignments

 ## 1. General Tree
 not binary tree